 Native: most likely Central Asia

-When to plant outside: Garlic is planted in fall for harvest in summer.
-In cold climates, sow individual cloves from mid-September to mid-November.
-Garlic is frost-hardy, but ideally should be planted 4 to 6 weeks before the ground freezes to give the bulbs time to establish roots.
+When to plant outside: In cold climates, garlic is planted in fall for harvest in summer.
+Plant individual cloves from mid-September to mid-November.
+Garlic is frost-hardy, but ideally should be planted 4 to 6 weeks before the ground freezes to give the cloves time to establish roots.
 In mild climates, garlic can be planted until January.
 Wait to divide individual cloves until planting, and leave the papery skin intact as much as possible.
 Plant garlic 2"–3" deep with the pointed side up, 6"–8" apart.

 Optimal Growing Conditions

 Rich, well-drained, and amended with well-rotted compost.
 Soil pH range of 6.0-7.0 (average for growing most vegetables).

 Keep moist but not soggy.
 Decrease water as harvest nears to prevent decay of outside layers or "wrappers."
 In wet climates or poorly drained soils, grow in a raised bed to increase drainage.
 In areas where the soil does not freeze, or the soil thaws during the winter, keep soil moderately moist.

 Full sun is ideal but garlic will also grow in part shade.